chrisho251/AI-Chatbot/docs/MONITORING.md

 ## 7. Milestone performance summary

-Section 8 of the agreement asks for a written performance summary at each milestone review.
 From the dashboards, over the review period, report:

 1. Latency and response time p50 and p95, against the Appendix D thresholds.
 2. Throughput at 10 concurrent users, from the load test.